leaninnovationlabs/dmcp/docs/manual/get-started.md

 ## Prerequisites

-Before installing DMCP, ensure you have:
+Before installing Data MCP, ensure you have:

 - **Python 3.10 or higher**
 - **uv package manager** (recommended) or pip